-Earlier this year, access management vendor CyberArk discovered a subdomain takeover vulnerability within Teams that allowed potential attackers to use a malicious GIF to take over user accounts.
+Access management vendor CyberArk recently discovered a subdomain takeover vulnerability within Teams that allowed potential attackers to use a malicious GIF to take over user accounts.
 The method of attack exploited the way in which Teams uses access tokens to allow users to view images, and acted in a similar way to a worm virus in that it could be spread automatically.
 It meant that the attacker could send their victim a malicious GIF and gain access to their account as soon as the victim viewed the image, without them having to share it or download anything.

 After CyberArk disclosed the vulnerability, Microsoft patched it before any bad actors could exploit it.
 However, this highlights the need for an organization to have strict security protocols in place before rolling out Teams.

 First things first, let’s start with the basics.
-You need you make sure that only authorized users can access your organization’s Teams platform.
-Notice that I said “users” and not “employees” – that’s because this rule extends to partners and clients that you might want to give temporary access to a specific Team whilst working on a project.
+You need to make sure that only authorized users can access your organization’s Teams platform.
+Notice that I said “users” and not “employees”—that’s because this rule extends to partners and clients that you might want to give temporary access to a specific Team whilst working on a project.

 To take control of this access, there are three things you need to do: